hyperledger-labs/splice/README.md

 (The current incarnation of what we used to call "Support Rotation", "Flake Rotation", "Flaky Test Duty", ...)

 The Canton Network team has a weekly monitoring rotation.
-A pair of engineers is explicitly assigned each week (currently Wednesday to Wednesday) to be responsible for driving the resolution of failures that occur in our test and production environments.
+Two to four (depending on the overall stability situation) engineers are explicitly assigned each week (currently Wednesday to Wednesday) to be responsible for driving the resolution of failures that occur in our test and production environments.
 For the engineers on monitoring duty, this work is their priority over any other issues on which they may be working, with failures on partner-facing networks (especially `mainnet`, but also `testnet` and `devnet`) taking priority over other types of failures.